nobodyPerfecZ/PyCSP/README.md

 ```

 Now we have to define the constraints.
-PyCSP has in principal four different types of constraints.
+PyCSPSolver has in principal four different types of constraints.

 | Type of Constraint     | Explanation                                | Example  |
 |:-----------------------|:-------------------------------------------|:---------|